-LENKA CLAYTON is an interdisciplinary artist whose work engages with everyday situations, extending the familiar into the realms of the poetic and absurd.
+LENKA CLAYTON (born 1977 in Cornwall, England; lives and works in Pittsburgh, Pennsylvania) is an interdisciplinary artist whose work engages with everyday situations, extending the familiar into the realms of the poetic and absurd.
 Clayton is the founder of An Artist Residency in Motherhood, a self-directed, open-source artist residency program that takes place in the homes of artists who are also parents.

 Photo credit: Lisa Marie Jakab